Ras Al Khaimah: Ceramics industry

 The city is the headquarters of RAK Ceramics, a global ceramics manufacturer.
 The company produces 123 million square meters of tiles and 5 million pieces of sanitaryware every year.
-It employs 12,000 employees and is listed on the Abu Dhabi Securities Exchange in the United Arab Emirates and on the Dhaka Stock Exchange in Bangladesh.
+It has 12,000 employees and is listed on the Abu Dhabi Securities Exchange in the United Arab Emirates and on the Dhaka Stock Exchange in Bangladesh.
 Its annual turnover is estimated at $1 billion.

 Pharmaceutical industry

 Gulf Pharmaceutical Industries is a pharmaceutical manufacturer operating in the MENA region and headquartered in the city of Ras Al Khaimah.
 The company, also known under the name of Julphar, employs 5,000 people and distributes its products to 50 countries.
 It divides its activities between three units: Julphar Diabetes Solutions, General Medicines and Julphar Life.
-The company became a producers of raw ingredients for insulin in 2012.
+The company became a producer of raw ingredients for insulin in 2012.

+Gambling industry

+In 2022, Ras Al Khaimah announced a $3.9 billion project, Wynn Al Marjan Island, which is scheduled to open in 2027.
+The integrated resort is being established by Wynn Resorts, whose CEO Craig Billings confirmed that it will include a 224,000 sq. ft. “casino component”.
+For its 40% stake, Wynn Resorts contributed $900 million, while the remaining amount was financed by the Ras Al Khaimah government.
+The UAE has no laws to legalize gaming or gambling equipment.
+However, the country established the General Commercial Gaming Regulatory Authority (GCGRA), in September 2023.
+The GCGRA granted a “Commercial Gaming Facility Operator” license to Wynn Resorts, in October 2024.
+Given the country’s Sharia laws, gambling is completely prohibited for local citizens.
+But, the project was quietly progressing to target foreign travelers and reshape the region’s tourism.

 Sports

 The city is home to football teams Emirates Club and Ras Al Khaimah Club, which have both competed in the UAE Top Division.